rust-lang/rust/doc/tutorial/data.md

 the fields of a record, a record pattern may end with `, _` (as in `{field1, _}`) to indicate that you're ignoring all other fields.

-## Tags
+## Enums

-Tags [FIXME terminology] are datatypes that have several different representations.
+Enums are datatypes that have several different representations.
 For example, the type shown earlier:

     # type point = {x: float, y: float};
-    tag shape {
+    enum shape {
         circle(point, float);
         rectangle(point, point);
     }